hiroyuki-kasai/NMFLibrary/README.md

 --------------
 * Version 2.0 (July 18, 2022)
     - Major update.
+    - New NMF models are added.
-    - Many solvers are added.
+    - New NMF solvers are added.
     - Code structure of solvers is refactored.
     - Else
         - Solver/user-defined stopping function is supported.
-        - Statistics display module is refined.
+        - Statistics display module is refactored.
+        - Acceleration algorithms on frobenius-norm based methods are added.
+        - Divergence-based methods are separated from frobenius-norm based methods.
+        - Version update checking mechanism is supported.
 * Version 1.8.1 (Oct.
 14, 2020)
     - Bug fixed in sc_nmf.m and semi_mu_nmf, and added the LPinitSemiNMF algorithm into generate_init_factors.m (Thanks to Haonan Huang).
 * Version 1.7.0 (June 27, 2019)